 Finally, when He comes, He will review our faithfulness.
 If we have sought continually to do His will, making full use of the Kingdom life and ability He has given us, He will complete the work of removing the flaws in our personality.
 He will crown the work of redemption by clothing our resurrected frame with a body of life, a body that seeks continually to walk in righteousness, holiness, and obedience to God.

 To the person who loves God and seeks Him will be given righteousness, holiness, and an obedient heart.
 To the person who rejects God and His ways will be given delusion, uncleanness of heart and hands, and a spirit of rebellion.

-And for this cause God shall send them strong delusion, that they should believe a lie: (II Thessalonians 2:11)
+And for this reason God will send them strong delusion, that they should believe the lie, (II Thessalonians 2:11)

 The Divine justice of God requires that those who refuse to accept the Divine transformation be brought into the spirit realm in their untransformed condition.
 The holy will be holy and the filthy will be filthy.

 “He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him be righteous still; he who is holy, let him be holy still.”
 (Revelation 22:11)